What is cultivated meat?

 Long-term optimizations will contribute to further cost reduction and sustainability improvements

-There are many additional opportunities for cost reduction and optimized formulations that are likely to contribute to the commercial success of cultivated meat over longer time horizons.
+Additional opportunities for cost reduction and optimized formulations are likely to contribute to the commercial success of cultivated meat over longer time horizons.
 These include developing novel technologies for medium recycling, valorizing waste streams or metabolites produced by cells, engineering growth factors with improved properties, and researching how cell culture media components influence the nutritional profiles of end products.
-Progress in each of these areas will require more public funding as well as co-developing solutions with participants from academia, the life science industry, and the cultivated meat industry.
+Progress in these areas will require more public funding and co-developing solutions with participants from academia, the food and life science industries, and the cultivated meat industry.

 Check out additional reading and resources

-Discover papers, GFI resources, ongoing research projects, and research opportunities related to cell culture media.
+Discover papers, resources, ongoing research projects, and research opportunities related to cell culture media.

 Featured article